 Science Coaches is a joint American Chemical Society (ACS) and American Association of Chemistry Teachers (AACT) educational outreach initiative dedicated to enhancing science skills in students across the United States.
 The program pairs chemists (coaches) with AACT teacher members in elementary, middle, and high schools.
-Coaches accepted into the program will have the opportunity to form a valuable relationship with a teacher by volunteering face-to-face (Science Coaches One-on-One) or through a digital forum (Science Coaches Teams).
+Coaches accepted into the program will have the opportunity to form a valuable relationship with a teacher by volunteering face-to-face over the course of a school year.

 Why Become a Science Coach?

 Each chemist's experience and enthusiasm for science are valuable contributions to share.
 Science Coaches can make learning more meaningful by relating concepts to real-world applications while being supportive of a science teacher.